Wall Street Pummels FBHS After Recent Earnings Report

 Credit Suisse gave a rating of “Neutral” to FBHS, setting the target price at $64 in the report published on May 28th of the current year.

-After a stumble in the market that brought FBHS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.32% of loss for the given period.
+After a stumble in the market that brought FBHS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.68% of gains for the given period.

 Insider Trading